For many patients, navigating today’s healthcare landscape is fraught with complexity and insecurity.

-It’s designed to improve how healthcare is managed by optimizing the connections between patients, primary care, specialists, and clinics.
+It’s designed to improve how healthcare is managed by optimizing the connections between patients, primary care, specialists, and care centers.
 Further use of compiled data and analysis, preventive care education, and dedicated health coaching ensure that patients receive a greater breadth of service than most standard healthcare plans can deliver.

-Here are three areas of advanced primary care implementation and what they mean for a clinic and care team:
+Here are three areas of advanced primary care implementation and what they mean for a care center and care team:

 What separates advanced primary care from every other model is data.
 Built on an informatics platform, advanced primary care uses data and predictive analysis to better understand and identify:

 The health risks of a specific population to equip and resource a primary care team to provide the right kind of care.

 Population cost and how trends have appeared and evolved.